Health Benefits Of Inversions In Yoga, & How To To Them

 It will take time to build the strength to stand on your head or shoulders.

-It also takes time to overcome fear.
-You need to trust yourself that you will be fine doing something that you don`t normally do in everyday life.
+You need to trust yourself.
+Trust that you will be fine doing something that you don`t normally do in everyday life.

 There are many simple inverted poses that will prepare you for the more advanced inversions.
 I discuss several of them below.